World Hepatitis Day

 Every year on July 28th, we celebrate World Hepatitis Day in honor of Dr. Baruch Blumberg’s birthday.
 Dr. Blumberg discovered the hepatitis B virus in 1967 and subsequently developed the hepatitis B vaccine two years later in 1969.
 We commemorate World Hepatitis Day by raising awareness about viral hepatitis.
 With almost 300 million individuals living with hepatitis B worldwide, it is so important to bring awareness to this preventable and treatable disease.
 If you can support our efforts to bring awareness and find a cure, please donate here.

-For our part we are focusing on hepatitis B storytellers.
+We are focusing on hepatitis B storytellers.

-And get to know our new #BtheVoice storytellers right now!
+To get to know our new #BtheVoice storytellers right now!
 We have new #BtheVoice videos from real patients living in Nigeria.
 These audio recordings were captured by Catherine Freeland, MPH, Program Director of Public Health at the Hepatitis B Foundation during a recent trip to Nigeria where she helped to bring awareness to mother-to-child transmission and the need for timely birth dose.

 We believe that elevating the voices of those who have hepatitis B is the best way to spread awareness for the need to find a cure, provide screening and treatment and work to fight stigma and discrimination.